 Hoysala temples are not just limited to Belur, Halebidu and Somnathpura temples.
 I am absolutely in love with these temples.
 I was amazed to find that there are more than 100 Hoysala temples built around Karnataka.
 And Arsikere is one such place in Karnataka that also has these hidden Hoysala temples.
-My friend Divya from Thru D Lens and I decided to do a Hoysala Temple Trail in Arsikere and explore these architectural marvels.
+My friend Divya and I decided to do a Hoysala Temple Trail in Arsikere and explore these architectural marvels.

 Thanks to Divya who organised this whole trip and ensured all the research was done prior to us traveling.